-Through these four themes, a narrative is created that positions individual universities, and UUK as a strategic body, as caring organisations with responsibility for student mental health.
+Through these four themes, a narrative structure is created that positions individual universities and UUK as a strategic body as caring organisations, responsible for student mental health.
 By formulating an argument in which student mental health is a social problem that requires action, #Stepchange seeks to create a rationale for changes to services and structures.
-However, by distributing responsibility across the institution via the whole-university approach, it also evades leadership obligations.
-Responsibility for student mental health becomes a nebulous aim, positioned as part of the everyday work of teaching and learning and everyone's responsibility.
-This integration into expected activity also seemingly justifies the lack of resources allocated to the problem.
+However, by distributing responsibility across the institution via the whole university approach, it also evades leadership obligations.
+Responsibility for student mental health becomes a nebulous aim, positioned as part of the everyday work of teaching and learning and the responsibility of everyone.
+This integration into expected activity also seemingly justifies the lack of resources given over to the problem.

-While a whole-university approach is constructed, it is difficult to see how different parts of the university community can contribute to realising this priority.
+While a whole university approach is constructed, it is difficult to see how different parts of the university community can contribute to realising this priority.
 No specific examples are given within #Stepchange as to how departments or services might address issues of risk, regulation, success or policy.
 One case study, which outlines a cross-university 'task force' focuses on how resource (£500,000) was required to better integrate university and NHS services following several student suicides.
-The brief details given imply that university mental health services led and completed this work, rather than it being a distributed responsibility that constitutes a whole-university approach.
+The brief details given imply that university mental health services led and completed this work, rather than it being a distributed responsibility that constitutes a whole university approach.

 Alongside this broad rationale, #Stepchange outlines four specific areas for intervention.
-Framed as learning, living, community and support, these areas highlight where a whole-university approach could be put into practice, though again little detail is provided about how this may be done.
-While this lack of detail could be seen positively, in that it allows for flexibility and local relevance, there is no sense of the potential difficulties that may be encountered when trying to intervene in students' learning and lives, or acknowledgement that some areas themselves may contribute to poor mental health.
+Framed as learning, living, community and support, these areas highlight where a whole university approach could be put into practice, though again little detail is provided about how this may or should be done.
+While this lack of detail could be seen positively, in that it allows for flexibility and local relevance, there is no sense of the potential difficulties that may be encountered when trying to intervene in students learning and lives, or acknowledgement that some aspects themselves may contribute to poor mental health.
 For example, learning can be difficult and frustrating as well as positive and developmental.
-Students may not see grades as a reflection of their efforts, and may worry about the impact of poor grades on their future employment prospects.
+Students may fail assignments, and feel pressured to succeed in a grade-based system.
+They may not see grades as a reflection of their efforts, and may worry about the impact of poor grades on their future employment prospects.
 Completing assignments that are seen as unfair, arbitrarily marked and/or not representative of content learned can have a negative impact on mental health (Jones et al, 2020).

-#Stepchange then provides some broad principles (table 1) accompanied by two checklists, focused on strategy and implementation.
+#Stepchange then provides a set of broad principles (table 1) accompanied by two checklists, one on strategy and one on implementation.
 It suggests that 'every institution will want to adapt it to context, building on strong engagement with students and staff and a robust evaluation of need' (UUK, 2017).
 In this way, #Stepchange aims to establish local relevance.